 Augusta-Richmond County Government established a program that allows annual leave to be converted to cash payments in lieu of taking time off for all eligible employees of Augusta, Georgia.
-This is contingent upon the availability of Library funds and the approval of the Augusta-Richmond County Commission with the final approval from the ARCPLS Board of Trustees.
+The vacation buyback is contingent upon the availability of Library funds and the approval of the Augusta-Richmond County Commission with the final approval from the ARCPLS BoT.